 Location.
 31° 18.036′ N, 85° 46.402′ W. Marker is in Level Plains, Alabama, in Dale County.
 Marker is Touch for map.
 Marker is at or near this postal address: 1708 Joe Bruer Road, Daleville AL 36322, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Daleville, Alabama (approx. 3.1 miles away); First United Methodist Church (approx. 4.7 miles away); Rawls Hotel (approx. 4.8 miles away); Boll Weevil Monument (approx. 4.9 miles away); Enterprise Depot (approx. 4.9 miles away); Providence Baptist Church (approx. 5.2 miles away); Enterprise Academy (approx. 5.4 miles away); 1840's Split Log Cabin (approx. 6.1 miles away).

 Also see . . .
 The Encyclopedia of Alabama entry for Level Plains.
+Replacement for original broken link; 08/28/2020 LPG.
 (Submitted on June 4, 2014, by Mark Hilton of Montgomery, Alabama.)

 Credits.
-This page was last revised on September 6, 2016.
-This page originally submitted on June 4, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 408 times since then and 32 times this year.
+This page was last revised on August 28, 2020.
+It was originally submitted on June 4, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 461 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 4, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.